Binningup, Western Australia: Present day

 A main beach is protected by a reef running parallel to it.
 The town contains a general store, caravan park and cafe, skateboard park, tennis courts, basketball courts, a bowling club and bowling greens, a community centre, youth camp, a public library and a public oval.

 Tourism

 Binningup is a popular stopover for tourists from Perth.
 Many homes in the coastal town are occupied by permanent residents and some are holiday homes.

-The beach and clear, non-polluted water make the town a popular site for swimmers; summer months can draw hundreds of tourists from the north and south.
+The beach and clear, non-polluted water make the town a popular site for swimmers and surfers; summer months can draw hundreds of tourists from the north and south.
 Fishing is also popular; the reef contains a variety of sea life.

+Binningup has many attractions, places to eat, and accommodation options for visitors exploring the Harvey Region.

 Desalination plant

 A desalination plant in Binningup provides Perth and surrounding areas including Mandurah, Kalgoorlie and Bunbury with drinking water.
 The Premier Colin Barnett opened the second stage of the plant in 2013; the expansion cost A$450 million and doubled the capacity to 100 Gl.